sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 #### Email Reports

-Track email deliverability and engagement with our email reports feature, which displays open and click-through rates grouped by subject line.
+Track email deliverability and engagement with our email reports feature, which displays open and click-through rates grouped by subject line, regardless of mailer or SMTP service.
 The reports also include information on sent and failed emails each week, ensuring that you're always aware of potential issues.
 Plus, you can view an email report chart right in your WordPress dashboard for quick and easy access.

 #### Weekly Email Summary